 - OZERA set of six ice pop molds made of durable BPA-free plastic, environmentally friendly...

 - OZERA sturdy ice pop popsicle molds base measures 6 x 5.5 x 8 inches.
 The handles feature...

 Tips for Adzuki Beans (Red Beans) Coconut Popsicles Recipe

 1. Sweetness: Since freezing will decrease the level of sweetness, when you taste test in Step 3, don’t be surprised if you feel the Adzuki Beans Coconut Liquid Mixture is overly sweet.
 The sweetness will dramatically reduce when frozen.

-2. Adjust to Your Sweet Preferences: We tested with different amounts of brown rock sugar in pieces for this Adzuki Beans Coconut Popsicles Recipe.
+2. Adjust to Your Sweet Preferences: We tested with different amounts of for this Adzuki Beans Coconut Popsicles Recipe.
 3 pieces of sugar (~70 grams each) is our sweet spot.

 So, adjust accordingly to your sweet tooth: 😉

 - 2.5 pieces of sugar – Light & mildly sweet

 - 3 pieces of sugar – Just the right level of sweetness for us

 - 3.5 pieces of sugar – For those with a sweet tooth